neehar/AppRecorder/README.md

 A screenrecorder for your iphone app.

 ##How to use
-Intro.js can be added to your site in 4 simple steps:
+AppRecorder can be added to your site in 4 simple steps:

 **1)** Add AppRecorder.h & AppRecorder.m to your project